-This month marked one year since the Outsourced Events team were last sat all together in our office at the Barley Mow Centre.
+This month marked one year since the Outsourced Events team were last sat all together in our office at the Barley Mow Centre in Chiswick.
 It is funny to think back, when Alex and Denise sat us all down at the high table and told us that (for a time) we would be working from home with a handful ‘manning the fort’ at the office.
-We all went home thinking that it would be a short three or four weeks at home but here I am sat at the same desk in my bedroom one year later, how wrong we were.
+We all went home thinking that it would be a short three or four weeks at home but here I am sitting at the same desk in my bedroom one year later.
+How wrong we were.

 - Service offerings

 As the events industry went online we had to answer two core questions: